wwarthen/RomWBW/Source/Doc/UserGuide.md

 RomWBW supports a variety of real time clock hardware.
 If your system has this hardware, then it will be able to maintain the current date and time even while your system is turned off.

 Additionally, depending on the operating system being used, you may be able to utilize date/time stamping of files.
+To facilitate this a CP/M clock driver (WBWCLK) has been included inside `CLOCKS.DAT` that will read the clock via a RomWBW HBIOS call

 You can determine if your system has a real time clock present (and functioning) by looking at the boot messages.
 Here is an example of